Why Elon Musk's $44 billion deal to buy Twitter could end up in court

 If Musk went ahead and terminated the deal anyway, Twitter would likely sue him for a lot more than the $1 billion breakup fee.
 The merger agreement includes what's known as a "specific performance clause," which says Twitter can take Musk to court to force him to go through with the purchase as long as he still has financing in place.

-While that may sound risky – and costly – for Twitter, Lipton says the company's case would be "very strong," and its board has a strong incentive to see the sale through.
-Shareholders are expecting to receive $54.20 a piece for their shares.
+While that may sound risky – and costly – for Twitter, Lipton says the company's case would be "very strong," and its board has compelling incentives to see the sale through.
+Investors are expecting to receive $54.20 a piece for their shares.
 The board's view, according to a person familiar with the deal talks, is that the sale agreement with Musk is the most valuable part of Twitter right now.

 "They would much rather have the $54.20 without a court fight, but it's worth fighting over," Lipton said.
 Given the company's current share price, "$54.20 seems like an unbelievable deal for Twitter.
 So there is a lot that they could sacrifice that would still make it worth it in the end if they got to force Musk to close."